 The screening is done through an online system and access to the information is limited to those who have a need to know.
 The PREA Coordinator advised that the screening system has rules of access that control dissemination of screening information.
 She also advised that the system can be audited to monitor usage.
-The social workers responsible for collecting screening information did not agree upon who would have access to the screening information, but did confirm that they knew access was limited.
-Both individuals said that the Security Director/PREA Compliance Manager would know.
-The PCM advised that the full screeNing information was only available to the Psychological Services Unit.
+The staff member responsible for collecting screening information did not know exactly who would have access to the screening information, but did confirm that he knew access was limited.
+The PCM for the facility confirmed that the software used to store the PREA information restricts access to those individuals who have a need to know.